zhw2590582/ArtPlayer/packages/artplayer-document/docs/en/Questions/Create selector in the controls.md

 ---
-title: 在控制栏添加列表
+title: Add a list in the controls
 sidebar_position: 1
 ---

-有时你需要在控制栏添加列表，那么你可以在添加控件的时候使用 `selector` 和 `onSelect` 属性
+Sometimes you need to add a list in the controls, then you can use the `selector` and `onSelect` attribute when adding controls

 <div className="run-code">▶ Run Code</div>